Title image featuring 5 care managers better supporting the whole person through various technologies.

 How can your care teams meet members’ health needs?
 By using technology to increase touchpoints and streamline workflows.
 Care teams can deliver health support through a variety of secure channels.
 This could include phone calls, 1:1 messaging, mobile apps, web portals, and video calls.

-Offering a variety of communication options means members can choose what makes the most sense for them at the moment.
+Offering a variety of communication options means members can choose what makes the most sense for them at the moment for their needs.
 Digital tools can help deliver more frequent and in-depth support than phone calls.
 Plus, some digital health management tools leverage member surveys.
-These surveys surface gaps in care and screen for social determinants of health.
+These surveys can surface gaps in care and screen for social determinants of health that limit members’ access to care.

 You don’t have to use separate point solutions for each offering.
 In fact, giving members (and staff) a single access point makes it easier to get the information they need in less time.